marlingod/Scala-spark-note/scala_regex.md

 "2004-01-20" match {
   case date(year, month, day) => s"$year was a good year for PLs."
 }
+> res23: String = 2004 was a good year for PLs.
 ```
-return >res23: String = 2004 was a good year for PLs.